Window-smashing spree on the subway causing MTA headaches

 Authorities said there have been 31 separate instances of broken windows on the 7 train since May 14, likely by the same person

-If the spree continues, the MTA says they may be forced to pull 7 line trains and limit service.
+If the spree continues, the MTA says they may be forced to pull trains and limit service, which would result in more time between trains translating to longer waits on subway platforms and more crowded subway trains -- two things the MTA is actively trying to avoid during the pandemic.

 No service has been impacted yet, but there is a potential that could change if vandalism continues at the current pace.

+The windows are specially designed, and different windows fit different model train cars.
+There simply aren't enough subway train windows in the supply line to repair them at the rate they are currently being broken.

+Most of the vandalism seems to happen when passengers are not on the trains, resulting in a frustrating lack of eyewitness accounts.

-The NYPD says they are still looking for a suspect who is wanted for 63 different incidents of subway vandalism.
+They are still trying to nail down exactly when and where the vandalism is occurring, and the NYPD says they are still looking for that suspect who is wanted for 63 different incidents of subway vandalism.

 RELATED | New York Assemblywoman target of anti-Semitic vandalism